 How long are appointments?

-Initial consultations are up to 45 minutes with follow up appointments being up to 30 minutes long.
-In this time we emphasise your direct contact with the therapist.
+Most Initial consultations are up to 45 minutes with follow up appointments being up to 30 minutes long.
+Women’s and men’s health appointments are usually an hour long initially.
+Your therapist may spend extra time writing correspondence to your referrer and organising your home exercise programme outside of your direct contact with them.
 The overall time may vary depending on the complexity or nature of your problem, and possible use of exercise equipment.
 We recommend allowing an additional 20 minutes to allow for these and unforeseen contingencies.